b-t-k/b-t-k.github.io/a-guide/part-1.md

 #### Terminal
 Most of the Standard ebook tools are not housed in a GUI (Graphical User Interface) — the thing you point and click with your mouse.
 You will need to become fairly comfortable with the terminal interface to work on a project.
 But again, it’s mostly cut and paste from the [Manual](https://standardebooks.org/manual/) so as soon as you adjust to the interface it is pretty simple.

-> Hint: if you triple click on a command in the Step-by-Step it will select the line you need.
+> **Hint**: if you triple click on a command in the Step-by-Step it will select the line you need.
 Keyboard commands are your friend.
-So if you triple click a command, then hit cmd-c, cmd-tab, cmd-v and then enter you can efficiently accomplish a step.
+So if you triple click a command, then hit cmd-c, cmd-tab, cmd-v and then enter you can efficiently accomplish a step without having to expend too much effort.
 - triple click: select paragraph/line
 - cmd-c: copy
 - cmd-tab: switch to previous window (presumable the terminal)